love2d-community/awesome-love2d/README.md

 * [Tutorial on making an Arkanoid-type game](https://github.com/noooway/love2d_arkanoid_tutorial/wiki) - A complete tutorial on how to make a breakout clone by nooowaay.
 * [Simple Game Tutorials](https://simplegametutorials.github.io/) - Tutorials for making simple games with LÖVE (Snake, Sokoban, Tetris, etc.).
 * [How to LÖVE](https://sheepolution.com/learn/book/contents) - A book by Sheepolution teaching LÖVE from the ground up.
-* [CS50’s Introduction to Game Development](https://cs50.harvard.edu/games/) - Harvard College’s CS50 OpenCourseWare.
+* [CS50’s Introduction to Game Development](https://cs50.harvard.edu/games/) - Harvard College's CS50 OpenCourseWare.
 * [Building love2d games for the web with love.js and Docker](https://kalis.me/building-love2d-games-web-docker/) - A tutorial on packaging LÖVE games for the web.

 ## IDEs